xiix0/scam/README.md

-You will be awarded the Nobel Peace Prize... posthumously.
+You will gain money by an immoral action.